Experience-based Knowledge Correction for Robust Planning in Minecraft: Details for experimental setup

 \subsubsection{Episode horizon}

-The episode horizon varies depending on the experiment phase: dependency learning or evaluation.
+The episode horizon varies depending on the experiment phase: dependency learning or long-horizon goal planning.
 During the dependency learning phase, each episode has a fixed horizon of 36,000 steps.
 In this phase, if the agent successfully achieves an intrinsic goal within an episode, it is allowed to select another intrinsic goal and continue exploration without the episode ending.
-After dependency learning, when measuring the success rate of goals from the long-horizon tasks benchmark (evaluation phase), the episode horizon differs based on the goal's category group.
+After dependency learning, when measuring the success rate of goals from the long-horizon task benchmark, the episode horizon differs based on the goal's category group.
 And in this phase, the episode immediately terminates upon success of a goal.
 The specific episode horizons for each group are as follows: Wood: 3,600 steps; Stone: 7,200 steps; Iron: 12,000 steps; and Gold, Diamond, Redstone, and Armor: 36,000 steps each.